darkiesan/CV-EOS-Conversion/README.md

 Even though this script is best effort supported, please send any issues you find, suggestions for improvements etc to: [po@arista.com](mailto:po@arista.com).
 Please use the subject: **CV EOS Conversion tool**

-I also want to give credit to Steve Ulrich and Thomas Smith for reviewing the code and regexes.
+I also want to give credit to Steve Ulrich and Thomas Smith for reviewing and contributing to the code and regexes.
 They have been a great help debugging the tool!

 Thx
 Patrik Olsson